 The NLC is advising people to postpone funerals to a later date if possible.
 In addition, no disbursements ("royalty" payments) will be made over the next six weeks.

-This is an open message to traditional Aboriginal owners, remote community members and the public about the Coronavirus pandemic from the four Land Councils in the NT.
-We are working hard to make sure we can still provide services out bush and keep our staff and community safe and well.
+An open message to traditional owners, remote community members and the public about the coronavirus pandemic from the four land councils in the NT.

 At its meeting on 14 March 2020 the NLC Executive Council determined that all existing non-essential permits will be suspended and no new non-essential travel permits will be granted until further notice.

 Remote communities in the Northern Territory's Top End have been closed to all non-essential travel in response to concerns about the spread of COVID-19.

 The NLC welcomes the announcement that the NIAA Indigenous Ranger Program funding will be extended for seven years.

 The NLC's Executive Council has met with the Northern Territory Department of Health and the Danila Dilba Health Service’s CEO Ms Olga Havnen to examine strategies and information focused on protecting Aboriginal communities in the NLC’s region from the risk of coronavirus.

 There is one confirmed cases of COVID-19 in the Territory as at 13 March 2020 – this person is located in Darwin.
 There are no other confirmed cases anywhere else in the Territory.